NCOA - 75 years - Celebrating a legacy of impact

 What version of ACS data is used for eligibility estimates?

-The analysis uses the 2018 1-year ACS data file, which provides social and economic details on over 1 million U.S. households.
+The analysis uses a combined 2022 and 2023 ACS data file, with the 2022 data adjusted to better represent the conditions of 2023.
+The combined file provides social and economic details on over 2.6 million U.S. households.
 This allows for accurate state and substate eligibility estimates.

 Where does the program enrollment data come from?